nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ## 6 Monitoring

-**Amazon CloudWatch** monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time.
-You can use CloudWatch to collect and track metrics, which are variables you can use to measure your resources and applications.
+**Amazon CloudWatch** monitors the Amazon Web Services (AWS) resources and the applications that run on AWS in real time.
+CloudWatch can be used to collect and track metrics, which are variables that can be uses to measure resources and applications.
 For more information about CloudWatch check the [Amazon CloudWatch documentation](https://docs.aws.amazon.com/cloudwatch/index.html).

-**CloudWatch container insights** is a tool available for AWS EKS that you can use to collect, aggregate, and summarize metrics and logs from your containerized applications and microservices.
+**CloudWatch container insights** is a tool available for AWS EKS that can be used to collect, aggregate, and summarize metrics and logs from containerized applications and microservices.
 See [Setting up Container Insights on Amazon EKS and Kubernetes](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html) for more details.

-**Fluentd** is an open-source data collector that you can set up on our Kubernetes nodes to tail container log files, filter and transform the log data, and deliver it to the Elasticsearch cluster, where it will be indexed and stored.
+**Fluentd** is an open-source data collector that can be set up on Kubernetes nodes to tail container log files, filter and transform the log data, and deliver it to the Elasticsearch cluster, where it will be indexed and stored.
 See [Fluentd documentation](https://docs.fluentd.org/container-deployment/kubernetes) for details.

 ## 7 Version update

-Upgrading to a new sidecar container image is supported, provided that:
+Upgrading to a new Sidecar container image is supported, provided that:

-* The new container image has the the same or subsequent minor version of the X-Road security server.
+* The new container image has the the same or subsequent minor version of the X-Road Security Server.
   As an exception, upgrading from 6.26.0 to 7.0.x is supported despite the major version change.
 * A volume is used for `/etc/xroad`.
 * A external database is used (or a volume is mapped to `/var/lib/postgresql/12/data`).
 * The `xroad.properties` file with `serverconf_admin` etc. credentials is either mapped to `/etc/xroad.properties` or present in `/etc/xroad/xroad.properties`.
 * The same image type (slim or full) and variant (ee, fi, ...) are used for the new container.

-To update the version of the Security Server Sidecar re-deploy the pod with a newer version of the sidecar container image.
+To update the version of the Security Server Sidecar, re-deploy the Pod with a newer version of the Sidecar container image.
 In case of the scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer), it is possible to do a rolling upgrade if there are no changes to the database schema.
 In the case of database schema changes, one needs to take the cluster off-line (scale the secondary replica set to zero), upgrade the primary, and then upgrade (and scale up) the secondaries.

 ### 7.1 Upgrading from 6.26.0 to 7.0.0